ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Launcher options
 ----------------
-The following examples show different ways that you can start Fluent.
+The following examples show different ways that you can launch Fluent locally.
+For more information, see the description for the :func:`launch_fluent() <ansys.fluent.core.launcher.launcher.launch_fluent>` function.

 Solver mode
 ~~~~~~~~~~~